scikit-rf/scikit-rf/doc/sphinx/source/tutorials/circuit_design.rst

 Creating Individual Networks
 ------------------------------

 Network components are created through methods of a Media object.
-Here is a brief, incomplete list of a some generic network components mwavepy supports,
+Here is a brief, incomplete list of a some generic network components skrf supports,

 * match
 * short